PencilVoid/neocities-pencilvoid/site/_gallery_items/ascii_arm.md

 date: 2022-08-06T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "ascii_arm.png".
 It depicts a closeup of Sonic the Hedgehog in ASCII art.
-caption: >-
-  My first time messing around with ASCII art.
-Decided to go with a cool Sonic.
-Pretty proud of it, but Twitter totally butchered it with the compression. (if the dithering looks strange, try clicking on the image to open it in a new tab)
 pixelated-thumbnail: false
 images:
   - img1: